Honeycomb Buttes WSA | LightAlive Photography

 Write an LTE expressing support for wilderness lands in the Red Desert

-Contact your county commissioner to express your support for the protection of BLM Wilderness Study Areas in the Wyoming Public Lands Initiative
+Contact your county commissioner to express your support for the protection of Wilderness Study Areas, Lands with Wilderness Characteristics and other Areas of Critical Environmental Concern managed by BLM

 Submit a public comment during Resource Management Plan public comment periods